mhite/extending-splunk-otel-distribution/extending-the-splunk-opentelemetry-distribution.md

 The [Splunk OpenTelemetry Collector](https://github.com/signalfx/splunk-otel-collector) is a distribution of the [OpenTelemetry Collector](https://github.com/open-telemetry/opentelemetry-collector) built to provide a unified way for our customers to receive, process, and export metric, trace, and log data to Splunk Cloud and Splunk Observability products.
 While Splunk provides support for a wide variety of OpenTelemetry components, unusual use cases or newer and less stable components aren't enabled by default in our distribution.
 If you find yourself wanting to experiment with an unsupported use case, extending the Splunk distribution is relatively straightforward even for someone without an extensive development background.

-In this article, I'll walk you through how I "scratched my own" itch in my role as a Google Cloud partner engineer by extending the Splunk OpenTelemetry collector to include support for sending Google Cloud log messages from a Pub/Sub subscription to a Splunk HTTP Endpoint Collector (HEC).
+In this article, I will demonstrate such an experiment by extending the Splunk OpenTelemetry collector to transport Google Cloud log messages from a Pub/Sub subscription to a Splunk HTTP Endpoint Collector (HEC).
 Specifically, I will cover the following steps:

 - Configuring a Google Cloud log sink to publish audit log messages to a Pub/Sub topic
 - Creating a Pub/Sub subscription to the aforementioned Pub/Sub topic